robertivan/toc-master/README.md

 ## 🚀 Admin Interface

-TOC Master features a modern admin settings page designed for the best user experience:
+TOC Builder by RobertIvan features a modern admin settings page designed for the best user experience:

 *   **Live Preview**: See changes instantly as you configure settings.
 *   **Interactive Demo**: Test the collapsible functionality right in the admin.